bcm9/bcm9/README.md

 ### hello :wave: ben here :man_technologist:	:man_scientist:

-I began programming on a daily basis during my PhD, where I used MATLAB to edit and build psychoacoustic experiments, statistically analyze data, and visualize data.
+I began programming daily during my PhD, using MATLAB to edit and build psychoacoustic experiments, statistically analyze data, and visualize data.
 I did a postdoc in which I continued to use these skills for research, improving productivity, automating data processing, and building interfaces for viewing data.
 I began using Python regularly too.
 I currently work as an analyst, where I collect, clean, and analyze diverse datasets. :chart: :bar_chart: :chart_with_upwards_trend:

 What I have uploaded here are mainly pieces of code I've written at work, which I think I'll reuse, and odd projects I've worked on for fun. :nerd_face: